tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-10-why-simple-tools-become-complex.md

 <img src="{{ "/images/complexity-01.svg" | prepend: site.baseurl }}" alt="Complexity options" />

 If you create your own custom solutions, you have much more flexibility to do what you want &mdash; you just need the right skills.
 If you plug into standardized complexity (like DITA), you can buy systems and platforms that remove some of the complexity for you and put it behind a closed door.
 However, making any modifications to some of these pre-built systems will certainly be daunting.

-People want modern-looking, interactive websites.
-Then they also explain on that they need PDF generation, translation, multi-edit capabilities, single source generation, workflows, and document statuses, etc. By the time the list of requirements is finalized, about the only tools that satisfy them are more traditional tech comm tools.

-So, sure, that looks nice and clean compared with the comprehensive documentation I've produced for a product that's 100 times as complex.
-Robert Lauriston